 My forensic exam was a nightmare.
 A male doctor accompanied by five male medical residents conducted my exam.
 They made fun of me as I stripped naked.
 They ordered me to lie on the exam table and then forced my legs open as the doctor probed in my vagina.
 This horrific exam occurred in a room with open windows.
 I was exposed to onlookers in the hall.

 During the next few months, I went to various psychologists and attended so many meetings with lawyers and prosecutors that I lost count.
 My parents cried almost every evening and spent countless hours doing legal research and gathering evidence.
 They did the work that the prosecutors and lawyers failed to do.

 After years of this horror, I decided to become a lawyer to take my own case, as nobody else would help.

 I have dedicated my life to advocating for survivors of sexual violence and reforming the legal system so that it holds perpetrators accountable rather than revictimizing survivors.
 I’m working to shape a society where sexual violence doesn’t happen anymore; where girls are safe and don’t have to fear their fathers, brothers, uncles, grandfathers, cousins, teachers, doctors, priests, pastors, or neighbors.
 It has to stop.

 *Though Brisa wanted to bring rape charges against her cousin, the judge in her case used his discretion to reduce the charge of rape to one of estupro.
 Having failed to obtain justice before the national courts, Brisa has taken her case all the way to the Inter-American Court of Human Rights, where it is still pending.
-But, at the time of this report and almost two decades after she first reported the abuse, Brisa’s abuser has still not been brought to justice.
+But, at the time of the report for which this story was shared and almost two decades after she first reported the abuse, Brisa’s abuser has still not been brought to justice.